The Wildlife Trusts are firmly opposed to the badger cull and no Wildlife Trust will allow culling on its land.

 Organising local badger vaccination programmes

-In 2011 Gloucestershire Wildlife Trust was the first non-governmental organisation to begin deployment of the injectable BadgerBCG vaccine - read its report.
+In 2011 Gloucestershire Wildlife Trust was the first non-governmental organisation to begin deployment of the injectable BadgerBCG vaccine.
 A number of other Wildlife Trusts have joined Gloucestershire in carrying out local vaccination programmes - see the full list and read our vaccination progress report.

 Standing up for badgers

 in the media including on national television and radio